-In 2000, the further development of both terrestrial and aquatic collections of indigenous flora began to attract a number of new birds to the Gardens.
+In 2000, the further development of both terrestrial and aquatic collections of indigenous flora began to attract a number of new birds to the gardens.
 For example, the Red-rumped parrot (Psephotus haematonotus) now breeds there and commonly feeds on grass seeds at Long Island.

-The Gardens and nearby parklands provide plenty of natural food sources for these wild birds.
+The gardens and nearby parklands provide plenty of natural food sources for these wild birds.
 Please respect their wild nature and help us to keep them healthy by not feeding or handling them.

-In spring, you may see turtles moving around on the paths in the Gardens.
+In spring, you may see turtles moving around on the paths in the gardens.
 These are female Common Long-necked Turtles (Chelodina longicollis) and Murray River Turtles (Emydura macquarii) looking for a site to build their nests.
 Travelling long distances can be risky for the turtles, as they are sometimes injured by vehicles or picked up by people.
 If you see a turtle in the Gardens, please leave it alone so it can make its own way.

-The Flat-headed Gudgeon (Philypnodon grandiceps), a native fish, was found in the Ornamental Lake during a fish survey in July 2009.
+The Flat-headed Gudgeon (Philypnodon grandiceps), a native fish, was found in Ornamental Lake during a fish survey in July 2009.
 The Flat-headed Gudgeon grows to 8–12 cm in length and spends most of its time near the bottom of the lake, often among water plants and snags.